 Construction worker Injuries are far from rare.
 As a matter of fact, one in ten construction employees reported minor injuries in 2017.
 Such injuries may occur due to the negligence of the worker or other workers when security measures aren’t practiced.
 In some cases, the workplace does not provide the proper safety equipment and/or does not follow the guidelines for ensuring maximum safety and security.
 In these cases, the company can be held responsible and employees are entitled to just compensation.
 The chance of workplace injury is high for construction workers.
-A contraction site is full of dangers.
+A construction site is full of dangers.
 A moment of negligence or carelessness can lead to life-threatening accidents.

 Injuries at construction sites could be minor or major.
 In case of minor injuries, there is little concern regarding compensation as worker’s compensation usually provides adequately.
 But, severe injuries could require substantial treatment and recovery time.
 If disputes arise in the claim settlement process, you should consider consulting with an injury attorney in Lake Charles LA.
 Below we have listed the most common injuries for construction workers.